View courses in

 Undergraduate Prerequisites: Required of all Questrom 1st-semester freshmen.
 Open to non-Questrom students who have completed a semester of FT work at BU.

-This course explores local and global ethical problems that managers face in markets for goods, services, labor, or capital.
+Required of all Questrom 1st-semester freshmen.
+Open to non-Questrom students who have completed a semester of FT work at BU. *This course explores local and global ethical problems that managers face in markets for goods, services, labor, or capital.
 Through identification and discussion of the basic business disciplines, students uncover the interdependencies in the creation, delivery and capture of value.
-Students explore the complex analyses necessary to make ethical decisions vis-?-vis a multiplicity of stakeholders and in service of diverse personal and institutional goals.
-Stresses written and oral communication skills and logical reasoning as an ingredient for sound analysis and rational business planning.
-Effective Fall 2018, this course fulfills a single unit in the following BU Hub area: Ethical Reasoning.
+Students explore the complex analyses necessary to make ethical decisions vis-a-vis a multiplicity of stakeholders and in service of diverse personal and institutional goals.
+Effective Fall 2023, this course fulfills a single unit in each of the following BU Hub areas: Ethical Reasoning, Teamwork/Collaboration.

 QST SM 132: Measuring Financial Value

 Undergraduate Prerequisites: SM131 previous or concurrent.
-CAS MA121/123.
 Open to non-Questrom students who have completed a semester of FT work at BU.

 This course offers an overview of fundamental financial analyses, such as time value of money, interest rates, basic valuation of cash flow streams, and basic stock and bond valuation.
 The content is relevant to understand a broad class of problems and decisions for businesses or individuals.
 It offers applications across decision domains.
 The teaching materials include online problem solving and case writing.
 Students may not take SM132 and FE101 for credit.